honey-protocol/farm-refresh/README.md

-# Farm refresh - A script for crancking gem-farm
+# Farm refresh - A script for cranking gem-farm

 ## Tooling required